Calcasieu Pass project (for illustration purposes); Source: Venture Global LNG

 Bearing in mind that climate change causes heatwaves, drought, and flooding, which in turn leads to a shortage in food and clean water supply, the right-wing manifesto’s plans to disband the U.S. Department of Education and abolish checks and balances makes perfect sense, otherwise, these attempts to manipulate the narrative by distorting well-proven facts would never work.
 They seem to be aware of this as well, thus, they intend to place all federal agencies, including the Department of Justice, under direct presidential control, that way no litigation will be possible once health issues arise.

-While Trump may claim that he disagrees with “some of the things they are saying,” as they are “absolutely ridiculous and abysmal” and that he has “nothing to do with them,” an analysis of his plans – if he becomes the 47th U.S. President – and Project 2025’s right-wing vision finds they have a lot in common.
+While Trump may claim that he disagrees with “some of the things they are saying,” as they are “absolutely ridiculous and abysmal” and that he has “nothing to do with them,” an analysis of his so-called plans – if he becomes the 47th U.S. President – and Project 2025’s right-wing vision finds they allegedly have a lot in common.

 This is illustrated by Project 2025’s goal to be prepared to execute its agenda “on day one of the next conservative administration” and Trump’s promise to expand oil and gas drilling on his first day in office, which he told Sean Hannity, Fox News host, while trying to offer reassurance that he would not be a dictator “other than day one” with key priorities that entail shutting down the southern border and “drilling, drilling, drilling.”